This article helps you decide whether to buy a bike with a drop or flat bars.

 I have rich experience with both handlebar types, so I explain their pros and cons below.

-In short: Drop bars are popular among road cyclists and gravel bikers because they allow you to ride in a more aerodynamic position.
-They also offer more hand positions.
-Flat bars allow you to sit more upright, so you don’t have to be as flexible.
-You will also have a better field of view and reach the brakes more easily.
+Drop bars are popular among road cyclists and gravel bikers because they allow you to ride in a more aerodynamic position.
+They also offer more hand positions, which you’ll appreciate on longer rides.

-What Are the Pros & Cons of Drop Bars vs. Flat Bars?
+What Are the Pros and Cons of Drop Bars vs. Flat Bars?

 I summarized the pros and cons of drop vs. flat bars in the following table.
 You will learn more about them below.